buddh4/lyvely/packages/applications/docs/docs/guide/intro.md

 of features depends on the installed modules of the platform and its policies.
 Some platforms may only allow certain features for certain profiles.
 A module may offer multiple features for fine-granular customization of a profile.

-## Stream

-The stream can be used to communicate with members or for brainstorming and information management.
-The stream will contain various types of content in a chat-like view.
-Each content entry supports multi-level sub-discussions consisting of streams themselves.
-This means you can not only create single-level, text-only comments as with many other platforms, but rather add any kind of content to a discussion and sub-discussions.

-Users can create any type of content directly in the stream view.